cscenter/lms/infrastructure/README.md

     server ntp.psn.ru
     server ntp1.imvp.ru
 * Problems with restarting supervisor.
 All programs can be in RUNNING state, but ansible task failed. (??? is it fixed?)
+* fix certbot default email/domain values!
+They should be real...

 TODO (important):
 * add `registration` app to cscenter, then remove club worker?